getdave/responsive-navigation-block/readme.md

 ## Description

-This Plugin allows you to show different navigation menus based on the screen size using the WordPress Navigation block.
-Useful for displaying different menus on mobile or for more control of styling on smaller screens.
+This Plugin allows you to display and apply alternative styling to different navigation menus based on the screen size using the WordPress Navigation block.

 ### Features